paulfioravanti/presentations/exercism_elm_bob/exercism_elm_bob.md

 ```

 ^
 ...we'll do it only once, up front.
-And for the isSilence function...
+And as for the `isSilence` function...

 ---
 [.background-color: #FFFFFF]